Maks1m-Se/initial_test/README.md

 - creates the layout from the components\layout.py module
 - starts the server and hosts the Dash application

+# components

+- each component has a render function
+- inside the render function the entire structure of Divs and other html elements, that are needed for that particular component are constructed
+- each render function receives the application and returns an html.Div object
+- each render function utilizes a callback function to enable connection to the graph

 ## Usage

 This section should describe how to use your Python Dash application, including any specific commands or options to run the dashboard.